Governance of the Academy

 Professor David Whiteman is a medical epidemiologist with a special interest in the causes, control and prevention of cancer.
 He received his medical degree from the University of Queensland in 1991, and his PhD in cancer epidemiology in 1997.
 Professor Whiteman has an international reputation for research into melanoma and skin cancer, and the public health aspects of cancer control.
 He has more than 350 peer-reviewed research publications, an H-index of 72 and has been awarded more than $50 million in competitive research grants as Chief Investigator.
 In addition to his research activities, he is Deputy Director of QIMR Berghofer, a Fellow of the Australian Academy of Health and Medical Sciences, a Fellow of the Australasian Faculty of Public Health Medicine, and Honorary Fellow of the Skin Cancer College of Australasia.
 In 2019, he was made a Member of the Order of Australia for his services to cancer epidemiology.

-CHAIR, SA & NT State Branch
+Chair, SA & NT State Branch

 Professor Helen Marshall AM FAHMS